 MQTT channel can be set up to receive messages directly from any MQTT broker.
-The message payload should be a valid JSON object with only one requirement — there should be an ident value somewhere in the JSON payload or in the message topic.
+The message payload should be a valid JSON object (or array of objects) with only one requirement — there should be an ident value somewhere in the JSON payload or in the message topic.
 Other than that, you can put any data in.

 One problem with the data you send is that it will most likely have parameter names different from the ones you want to use in your solution (e.g. different message sources publish messages in different custom formats and you want to force them to a unified naming scheme).
 We decided to take the conversion task off your shoulders (after several clients faced with it).